-NB2810 routers ship with 2 dedicated Gigabit Ethernet ports (ETH1 and ETH2) and an additional extension port which can be linked via M12 connectors.
+NB3800 routers ship with an Ethernet switch (ETH1-ETH5) including 2 Gigabit Ethernet ports (ETH4/ETH5) which can be linked via M12 connectors.
 ETH1 usually forms the LAN1 interface which should be used for LAN purposes.
 Other interfaces can be used to connect other LAN segments or for configuring a WAN link.
 The LAN10 interface will be available as soon as a pre-configured USB Ethernet device has been plugged in.